anodyne/docs/introduction.md

 ## Connect and contribute

-Whether you're a beginner or an advanced user, getting involved in the Nova community is a great way to connect with like-minded folks who are building awesome things with Nova.
+No matter your experience level, joining the Nova community is a fantastic way to connect with like-minded individuals and share ideas, tips, and inspiration as you create amazing things with Nova.

 {% quick-links %}